Steve-Glover/emotion-detector-api/README.md

 *  `templates/index.html` - Web interface template with Bootstrap styling
 * `static/mywebscript.js` - Frontend JavaScript for API communication

-The core implementation files (`server.py`, `nlp/emotion_detection.py`) and project documentation were developed as part of the assignment completion.
+The core implementation files (`server.py`, `nlp/emotion_detection.py`, `test/test_emotion_detection`) and project documentation were developed as part of the assignment completion.

+**!!
+Access to the watson.labs.skills.network is a dependancy for the emotion_detector function !!**

 ## Overview